tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

     count-shares-good: the number of good shares that were found
     count-shares-needed: 'k', the number of shares required for recovery
     count-shares-expected: 'N', the number of total shares generated
-    count-good-share-hosts: the number of distinct storage servers with good shares
+    count-good-share-hosts: the number of distinct storage servers with good shares.
+Note that a high value does not necessarily imply good share distribution,
+                            because some of these servers may only hold duplicate shares.
     count-wrong-shares: for mutable files, the number of shares for versions other than the 'best' one (highest sequence number, highest roothash).
 These are
-                        either old ...
+                        either old, or created by an uncoordinated or not fully successful write.
     count-recoverable-versions: for mutable files, the number of recoverable versions of the file.
 For
                                 a healthy file, this will equal 1.